hubmapconsortium/portal-ui/context/app/markdown/apis.md

 # APIs and Data Downloads

 HuBMAP incorporates a wide range of data and metadata, developed by a number of separate teams, so unfortunately there is no single "HuBMAP API".
-Depending on your data needs, there are different places to begin.
+Depending on your needs, there are different places to begin.

 ## Data or metadata for a single dataset